australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/08-field-manual-maintenance.md

 ---
 {% include toc.html class="toc-left" h_min=2 h_max=2 %}

-In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual will be updated in 2018 as Version 2.
-Updates will reflect user feedback and new developments (e.g. data discoverability and accessibility).
-Version 2 will also detail subsequent version control and maintenance.
+In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual was updated in 2018 as Version 2.
+Future updates will be undertaken as needed with available resources, reflecting user feedback and new developments (e.g. data discoverability and accessibility).

-The version control for Chapter 5 (field manual for Benthic BRUVs) is below:
+The version control for Chapter 3 (field manual for MBES) is below: